labgrid-project/labgrid/doc/configuration.rst

      keyfile: example.key

 Arguments:
-  - keyfile (str): private key to login into the remote system
+  - keyfile (str): filename of private key to login into the remote system

 InfoDriver
 ~~~~~~~~~~